-Note: Year 1 and 2 students who have achieved a GPA of between 4.0 and 4.4 may be eligible for admission to the Open Studies Fresh Start program.
+Note: Year 1 and 2 students who have achieved a GPA of between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
 Students must be recommended by the Faculty for participation in the Fresh Start program.
-Further detailed information can be found in §§190.5.
-14.5 and 23.6.2.
+Further, detailed information can be found in §§200.5, 14.5 and 23.6.2.

-- (5) Readmitted Students: A student who has previously been required to withdraw from any postsecondary institution and is admitted or readmitted to the Faculty will be assigned Academic Probation status and will be placed on Academic Warning for the remainder of their degree program.
-A student who subsequently fails to meet this requirement will be required to withdraw, and will not be admitted or readmitted again to the Faculty. - (6) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
+- (7) Readmitted Students: A student who has previously been required to withdraw from any postsecondary institution and is admitted or readmitted to the Faculty will be assigned Academic Probation.
+A student who subsequently fails to meet the conditions of academic probation will be required to withdraw, and will not be readmitted to the Faculty. - (8) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
 This status may also be assigned to students whose previous educational attainment may be difficult to assess (e.g. refugees lacking academic records).
 Academic probation sometimes involves a recommended reduction of student load and interviews for diagnosis of difficulties and for review of progress.
 Usually the student is required to make specific improvement in his or her record or incur academic dismissal.
 Normally, if any such students fail to meet the conditions stipulated within the time limit imposed, they will not be allowed to proceed further in the program.